gerstej9/reading-notes_102/README.md

 # Growth Mindset

 ## Growth mindset is the ability to focus on learning and gathering knowledge.
-It is not based on "inate intelligence" but rather the ability to continually grow.
+It is not based on "innate intelligence" but rather the ability to continually grow.

 # *I will remember to utilize a growth mindset by:*